 All interns engage in the teaching internship all day for a full semester.
 The teaching internship semester is divided according to regulations for your particular major/licensure area.
 Consult your bulletin to determine the structure of your internship(s).
-As part of the teaching internship semester, elementary and middle level education majors also attend seminar courses that meet periodically.
+As part of the teaching internship semester, interns are required to attend seminar courses that meet periodically.